-For the most recent Storage Manager readme files for your operating system, see the following Web site:
+1. For the most recent Storage Manager readme files for your operating system, see the following Web site:

-Click the link for your storage server.

-When the page opens, click the Download tab, then click the Storage Manager tab and follow the links to the readme for your operating system.
+- 2. Click the link for your storage subsystem. - 3.
+When the subsystem page opens, click the Download tab. - When the download page opens, click the Storage Mgr tab then click on the appropriate link under the Current Versions and Readmes column.